learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 # Instance Methods Lab Ruby

-## Objectives
+## Learning Goals

-1. Define a class.
+- Define a class.
-2. Build instance methods for the class.
+- Build instance methods for the class.

 ## Overview

-You're going to be adding 2 instance methods to a `Dog` and `Person` class.
+In this lab, we will practice defining classes and building instance methods inside them.
+Specifically, you are going to be adding 2 instance methods to a `Dog` and `Person` class.

 ## Instructions